-The first and most obvious way is sharing my website or Facebook page with your friends or sharing the content I’m making (almost) everyday for you to enjoy to your own Social Media like Facebook, Twitter and what not.
-Without content sharing, I wouldn’t have started this blog in the first place, so it’s the most important way for me to keep blogging.
+The first and most obvious way is sharing my website or Facebook page with your friends and inviting them to follow me, or sharing the content I’m making for you to enjoy to your own Social Media like Facebook, Twitter and what not.
+Without content sharing, I wouldn’t have started this blog in the first place, so it’s the most important way for me to keep blogging!

 The largely unknown second way is by using my affiliate links to buy stuff on Amazon.com from the United States of America.
-Amazon has a program where bloggers and other folks can promote products that Amazon sells (i.e. virtually everything to everywhere) through their blogs with a little advertisement or link.
-As I find picture ads rather annoying myself, I just use text only to give you information about the products I use for traveling, an example of which is my backpack in this article.
+Amazon has a program where bloggers and other folks can promote products trough their blogs with a link.
+One example of which is my backpack in this article.
 The price you pay doesn’t change in their online shop if you use Amazon via my links, I just get a small commission proportionate to the product’s price.
-Even if I advertise said backpack and you buy something completely different through these links, I will get a few cents for sending you to Amazon.com.
 It’s completely safe.
-All this is called “affiliate marketing” and Amazon isn’t the only company with their own program.
+It’s called “affiliate marketing” and Amazon isn’t the only company with their own program.
 So, if you’re from the USA and need to buy something from Amazon, you’d be helping me continue my adventures by clicking any affiliate link I have in my articles!

 The third way is to contribute a financial donation via the “PayPal buttons” (a trusted way of transferring money online) you’ve probably seen before coming to this page.
 I’m not asking for any money, but if there’s anyone out there excited about what I’m doing and willing to donate, I’m not going to stand in the way of that.
 What I’m doing is largely “moneyless traveling”, but honestly, travel like this is never completely moneyless (whatever they tell you).